79 personalized tasks for

 Perfect, no embedded objects detected.

-This web page’s text is too small for legibility on mobile devices.
+Perfect, this web page’s text is legible on mobile devices.

 This page does not specify a viewport, or the viewport is not well configured.

-The content fits within the specified viewport size.
+The content does not fit within the specified viewport size.

 The viewport is an element of a page’s responsive design.
 It’s the area of a webpage visible to the user and varies between devices.